 Do you and the members of your family know general first-aid?
 Do you know what to do if someone is choking?
 Do you know how to handle it if someone is in shock?
 Even younger children can be taught basic first aid, and everyone in your family should have a refresher course before you take off on vacation.
+For example, located in Burlington, c2c offers first aid training which is just one of many first aid courses which could help you be prepared for an emergency.
 Traveling will not end up being a good experience if you run into a health or safety emergency that no one knows how to handle.

 Emergency Contact Lists

 And, do you have your emergency contact lists set?
 Do people in your family know who to call in case of a medical emergency?
 Do you have the names and numbers of doctors, dentists, or health specialists that you may need to contact in short order?
 If you don’t have this thing together, now is the time to file it.
 And, you should have it on physical paper as well as on some virtual list that your family can look at if they need to.